Funding Goals: Which Kickstarter Projects Reached It?

 Predictions could be useful for a few different audiences:

-- Project creators – how should project pitches be designed to maximise the chance of success?
+- Project creators – how should project pitches be designed to maximize the chance of success?

 - Backers – could potential backers filter projects to focus their attention on new projects with a reasonable chance of success?
 Backers may also have a "portfolio" of projects pledges - they can offer no support, small support or significant support across a wide range of live projects and the best action could depend on the likelihood of success for each project.